lagarwal2109/TradingBot/TradingBot/README.md

 ## Support

 For issues and questions:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above
 2. Review logs in `logs/` directory
 3. Ensure all dependencies are correctly installed
-4. Verify API connectivity and credentials
+4. Verify data format matches requirements
+5. Check that models are trained before backtesting